fuzeblocks/HomePlugin/README.md

 | `%homeplugin_home_world_<name>%` | World name |
 | `%homeplugin_home_coordinates_<name>%` | Raw coordinates `X Y Z` |

-> `<name>` is case-insensitive as passed in.
+Note: `<name>` is case-insensitive.

+---

 ## Vault Integration

-Implemented in `EconomyManager`:

-See Vault documentation for more information
+Economy features are implemented in `EconomyManager` and use Vault for compatibility with supported economy plugins.
+See Vault documentation for setup and provider requirements.

 ---